What is Gum Disease

 If you ignore the early warning signs and wait until you have full-blown periodontitis, you have reached the advanced stages of gum disease.
 If at this point you do nothing, you risk bone and tissue loss which only gets worse over time.
 Your teeth could start to deteriorate, decay or even break.
 You may even notice that your teeth are loose in your mouth.
 Once advanced, your teeth may even start to fall out.

 Advanced, or aggressive periodontal disease, is extremely destructive.
 Though you may appear healthy, your teeth and gums and their underlying structures are not.
-You may rapidly lose tissue and bone in some areas or all areas of your mouth may lose density, which is what causes your teeth to loosen and most likely require your teeth to be removed to decrease risk of infection.
+You may rapidly lose tissue and bone in some areas or all areas of your mouth.
+This loss of bone density can cause your teeth to loosen and most likely require your teeth to be removed to decrease risk of infection.

 As this disease advances, your appearance may change due to changes in the structure of your jaw.
 You may appear older than your years and the shape of your face may change as well.
 The ultimate end result is that you will most certainly lose some, if not all your teeth depending on how far the disease has progressed.

 The good news is this is one disease you can easily prevent.
 Having regular dental checkups with your dentist is a good way to start.
 Your dentist may recommend that you have periodic periodontal exams as well, particularly if you are an at-risk patient, such as a smoker or diabetic.
 If you do have periodontal disease, your dentist can create a treatment plan for you that will help arrest the disease.
-Most important is a good dental routine of brushing and flossing that you follow daily.
+Most important is having a good dental routine of brushing and flossing that you follow daily.